 You know what stays the same though?
 Rain.
 You don’t get a downpour of named rain, excited rain, you just get rain.
 And the worst thing about living in the plain old rain is that we often get stuck in it.

-That means we have to strategic when we choose our restaurant destinations.
+That means we have to be strategic when we choose our restaurant destinations.
 Any more than two minutes’ walk from a tube exit and we end up looking like drowned rats, so when we hear it’s going to rain again, we pick from one of these spots.

 Old Street // Northern Line